- Ownership Structure

 How do I get access to the paddock, and Winner’s Circle?

 Shares purchased using our micro shares product do not entitle you to become a licensed owner.
 Therefore, in order to access the paddock and winners circle you need to obtain a MyRacehorse Owner Badge.
-Raceday owner badges can be acquired in two ways: (a) enter a lottery (no fee) and the app will randomly select a winner a few days before the race or (b) purchase through an auction.
-Auctions start at just $.01 and close 24 hours before race day.
-Your badge will be available at the track and you will be assigned a MyRacehorse host who will ensure you get access to the paddock and Winner’s Circle.
-Currently we are only offering the lottery option, with the auction launching sometime this summer.
+Raceday owner badges can be acquired via a lottery (no fee) and the app will randomly select a winner the night before a race.
+On most races we can issue every owner in attendance a Winner’s Circle pass.